Brad Pitt’s Friendship With George Clooney Reportedly Destroyed By Angelina

 “He feels like the entire interview was Angie’s attempt to change the narrative that she was to blame for their divorce,” an insider revealed.
 “Brad didn’t think Angie was being genuine at all.
 The dramatic pauses, the tears — he told his friends that he thought she was acting.”

-Meanwhile, People is reporting that Pitt also reached out to his ex-wife Jennifer Aniston after the divorce.
+Meanwhile, People reported that Pitt also reached out to his ex-wife Jennifer Aniston after the divorce.
 An insider close to the actor revealed that he has been texting Aniston non-stop since the split.
-Pitt and Aniston have remained friends over the years and it doesn’t sound like anything romantic is happening between them.
+Pitt and Aniston have remained friends over the years and it doesn’t sound like anything romantic is happening between the two.

-While Pitt continues to renew his friendships, Yahoo reports that his custody battle with Jolie is far from over.
+While Pitt continues to renew his friendships, Yahoo stated that his custody battle with Jolie is far from over.
 It’s been almost six months since Jolie filed for divorce and the two have yet to agree on the custody of their six children — Maddox, Pax, Shiloh, Zahara, and twins Vivienne and Knox.

 In the latest development, Jolie is allegedly planning a major move to London and wants to take the kids with her.
 Pitt, however, wants the children to remain with him in Los Angeles and isn’t willing to budge.
 With the couple at a standoff, a source explained that Jolie wants the kids to decide who they will live with.